 Asset protection in the power industry has traditionally been associated with the inspection of high-energy, critical steam piping, boilers, rotating equipment, utility aerial man-lift devices, large transformer testing and various other applications for nuclear and fossil-fuel based power plants.
 We believe that in recent years the use of asset protection solutions have grown rapidly in this industry due to the aging of critical power generation and transmission infrastructure.
 For instance, the average age of a nuclear power plant in the United States is over 30 years.
 Furthermore, global demand for power generation and transmission has grown rapidly and is expected to continue, primarily as a result of the energy needs of emerging economies such as China and India.
-The areas of traditional power generation and transmission that we f ocus our efforts on are as follows:
+The areas of traditional power generation and transmission that we focus our efforts on are as follows:

-• Nuclear.
+Nuclear.
 For the year ended December 31, 2009, U.S. commercial nuclear reactors operated at a capacity utilization rate of approximately 92% and provided 20% of the US electrical power generation.
 We believe that the need to sustain these high utilization rates, while also maintaining a high degree of safety, will result in increased spending on testing, on-line monitoring and maintenance of these assets.
 Industrial Information Resources projected that maintenance spending on the North American reactor fleet will exceed \$800 million in 2008.
 The current U.S. administration is proposing a reduction of CO2 emissions to 1990 levels by 2020, with a further 80% reduction by 2050.
 Meeting these aggressive goals while gradually increasing the overall energy supply requires that all non-emitting technologies must be advanced.
 A December 2008 Electric Power Research Institute (EPRI) study called the PRISM analysis defines a possible technology mix within the electricity sector that would help achieve a comparable goal.
 In it, nuclear generation rises 20% from current levels by 2020 and nearly 200% by 2050.
-The EIA expects electricity generation from cuclear power to increase from about 2.6 trillion kilowatt hours in 2007 to a projected 3.6 trillion kilowatt hours in 2002 and then to 4.5 trillion kilowatt hours in 2035.
+The EIA expects electricity generation from nuclear power to increase from about 2.6 trillion kilowatt hours in 2007 to a projected 3.6 trillion kilowatt hours in 2020 and then to 4.5 trillion kilowatt hours in 2035.
 Higher future prices for fossil fuels are likely to make nuclear power economically competitive with generation from coal, natural gas, and liquid fuels, despite the relatively high capital costs of nuclear power plants.
-Moreover, higher capacity utilization rates have been reported for many existing nuclear for operating lives.
+Moreover, higher capacity utilization rates have been reported for many existing nuclear facilities, and the projection anticipates that most of the older nuclear power plants will be granted extensions to their operating lives.